After leaving temporarily occupied territories, pensions can be lost — without mandatory identification, payments will not be made

 BEFORE - lack of a single clear annual identity confirmation mechanism for all categories; limited identification methods; complicated procedures for citizens abroad; often lengthy payment restoration after suspension.
 AFTER - introduction of a systematic annual identification by December 31; expanded online tools (Diia.Sign, video communication);

-alternative mechanisms provided for persons abroad; payments after identification are automatically restored with compensation for the delay period; strengthened control over receiving duplicate social payments.
+alternative mechanisms for persons abroad; payments after identification are automatically restored with compensation for the delay period; strengthened control over receiving duplicate social payments.

-Recall that earlier the "Judicial and Legal Newspaper" reported on how to confirm years of work abroad and obtain the right to a pension.
+Recall that earlier "Judicial and Legal Newspaper" reported on how to confirm years of work abroad and obtain the right to a pension.